IlluminusLimited/pgdice/README.md

 All of the following parameters are optional and honestly you probably will never need to mess with these.

-- `table_dropper` - This defaults to [TableDropper](lib/pgdice/table_dropper.rb) which has a `lambda`-like interface.
-  - An example use-case would be calling out to your backup system to confirm the table is backed up.
-    - This mechanism will be passed the `table_to_drop` and a `logger`.

 - `pg_connection` - This is a `PG::Connection` object used for the database queries made from `pgdice`.
   - By default it will be initialized from the `database_url` if left `nil`.
   - Keep in mind the dependency `pgslice` will still establish its own connection using the `database_url` so this feature may not be very useful if you are trying to only use one connection for this utility.

-- `database_connection` - You can supply your own [DatabaseConnection](lib/pgdice/database_connection.rb) if you like.
-  - I'm not sure why you would do this.

-- `pg_slice_manager` - This is an internal wrapper around `pgslice`.
-[PgSliceManager](lib/pgdice/pg_slice_manager.rb)
-  - This configuration lets you provide your own if you wish.
-I'm not sure why you would do this.

-- `partition_manager` - You can supply your own [PartitionManager](lib/pgdice/partition_manager.rb) if you like.
-  - I'm not sure why you would do this.

-- `partition_helper` - You can supply your own [PartitionHelper](lib/pgdice/partition_helper.rb) if you like.
-  - I'm not sure why you would do this.

 ### Approved Tables Configuration